Absolute Croatia logo

 Read more: Dubrovnik Sea Aquarium

-Passing through the large »Vrata Ribarnice« built in the 14th century at the end of Stradun, you enter the Old Town city port.
+Passing through the large »Vrata Ribarnice« built in the 14th century at the end of Stradun, you enter the Old Town Dubrovnik Port.
 The port is surrounded by Porporela breakwater located in front of St. John fortress, and Kaše breakwater that extends perpendicular across the bay of the port.

 Dubrovnik City Walls

-The walls were built from the 13th to the 18th century, constantly added to and strengthened, without ever having to be used for the purpose for which they were built, thanks to the skilful diplomacy of Dubrovnik.
+The Dubrovnik City Walls were built from the 13th to the 18th century, constantly added to and strengthened, without ever having to be used for the purpose for which they were built, thanks to the skilful diplomacy of Dubrovnik.

 Read more: Dubrovnik City Walls